- Arts & Recreation

 Different types and subsets of Nexa typeface are used in chapter numbers, titles, subtitles, numbers and folio numbers.
 The size, bold, italic or standard layout keep the font’s consistency throughout, regardless of the slight differences.

 Arranged in neat pie-charts, line-graphs, bar-graphs and other types of visual figures, the report contains vital data in easy to understand, bite-size chunks.
+Design experts skillfully use data visualization to distill complex information into visually engaging and accessible formats.

 The publication is bursting at the seams with research data, numbers, percentages, estimates, forecasts, rates and generated results.
 In order to make all of this adaptable and coherent, Reset divided pages with horizontal and vertical lines.